robinjmm/article-preview-component/README.md

 Hopefully, I can come back and improve my solution in the future.

-**Any feedback on how to improve my solution would be greatly appreciated.** 😊

 ## User Stories
 The user should be able to:
 - View the optimal layout for the component depending on their device's screen size
 - See the social media share links when they click the share icon

 ## Built With
-- Semantic HTML5
+- HTML5
 - CSS3
 - Flexbox
 - Sass
+- PostCSS
 - JavaScript

 ## Usage
 You can download the project files by clicking on the green **Code** button, then select **Download Zip**.

-Once you finish extracting, move into the project folder, open the terminal, and type the following code:
+Once you finish extracting, open the terminal, move into the project folder, and type the following code:

 ```
 npm install